 While we may know some of what this entails, the neuroscience behind child development is much more complex than we might think.

 Attachment refers to the emotional bond that develops between a child and their caregiver.
-This bond forms through consistent and responsive interactions between the caregiver and child, which provide the child with a sense of security and trust in the relationship.
+This bond forms through consistent and responsive interactions between the caregiver and child, which provide the child with a sense of safety and trust in the relationship.

 Research has shown that a secure attachment is crucial for a child’s emotional well-being, as it helps them develop a sense of self-worth and the ability to form healthy relationships with others.